 The Automated Clearing House (ACH) Network is used by a vast number of financial institutions to handle bill payments, cash transfers, and direct deposits.
 Virtually everyone has made an ACH transaction at some point, but unfortunately, a rising number of criminals have started using the Network to scam innocent individuals and take money directly out of their checking accounts.
+ACH fraud prevention is critical to stop it.

 ACH fraud can be committed in a number of ways.
 The most common way ACH fraud is committed is by obtaining banking information from targets via phishing emails and malware.
 The malware monitors keystrokes and can obtain passwords and saved forms from almost any device.
 ACH fraudsters only need two important pieces of information to gain access to a person’s bank account – a routing number and checking account number.
 This information is sometimes provided directly by the victim, and once the money is taken, the victim is usually on the hook by the bank for the drafted amount.

-How Does an ACH Scam Work?
+How does an ACH scam work?

 Fraud can also occur via web transactions.
 Such frauds use Trojan horses (malware programs) to attack a person’s device and obtain their financial information and passwords.
 Trojan horses are often obtained through infected websites, which often mimic the appearance of a legitimate website.
 Once the Trojan horse takes over, the fraudsters can access the accounts of an individual and carry out financial transactions using their personal information.